learn-academy-2022-alpha/week-4-assessment-mnperrault/interview-questions.md

 4. What is the difference between a Float and an Integer in Ruby?

   Your answer: The difference between a Float and an Integer in Ruby is that a float is a number that contains a decimal point while any number written without decimals is considered an integer.

-  Researched answer:Integers and floats are two different kinds of numerical data.
+  Researched answer: Integers and floats are two different kinds of numbers data.
 An integer (more commonly called an int) is a number without a decimal point.
 A float is a floating-point number, which means it has a decimal place.
 Floats are used when more precision is needed.